 Oh and probably don't wander off the main paths....

-PS: As I was looking for an image of a sloth bear to use in this blog as for obvious reasons we didn't take any, I came across some horrific bear attack articles.
+PS: When looking for pictures of sloth bears I came across some horrific sloth bear attack articles.
 It really makes me feel truly blessed to still be alive and all in one piece, so many others weren't so lucky.
 Stay safe on the trails everyone!

 Have you ever experienced an animal encounter like this one?
 Has it affected the kind of things you are comfortable doing when travelling?
 It certainly made us feel a lot less invincible and we are much more cautious now.
 If you have any questions about walking in Chitwan let us know in the comments.